-For example, Mike transfers a file to David using FTP protocol.
+For example, Mike transfers a file to David using the FTP protocol.
 Suppose David's computer passes that file to its email application.
-The email application will not recognize it and will not process it because it is not built to serve that function.
+The email application will not recognize or process it because it is not built to serve that function.
 Because Mike's file transfer uses port 21, designated for FTP, David's computer can receive and store the file if it lands on port 21.

-Meanwhile, at the same time, David's computer can load HTTP webpages using port 80 and emails using port 25.
+Meanwhile, at the same time, David's computer can load HTTP webpages using port 80 and emails using port 25 (Test SMTP authentication and send an email, troubleshoot Email issues in real-time with SMTP checker).
 However, the web page files, emails, and files transferred from Mike flow to David's computer over the same WiFi connection.

 A firewall is a security program that allows or blocks network traffic based on a specified set of rules.
 It's a wall between trusted and untrusted traffic.

 The hackers try to send malicious traffic to random ports, hoping they are "open" (which means they can receive traffic).
 The firewall, by default, blocks traffic to all the ports and expects some predefined ports that are in everyday use, like ports 25 (email), 80 (web traffic), and 443 (web traffic).

 Port forwarding or port mapping is the forwarding or mapping of network traffic from one network node to another.
 It allows the external device to connect to the service running on the device located behind the router or firewall.

 Each device on the internet has a specific IP address, and each service running on that device has a unique port number.
 When the device wants to access the service on another device, it sends a network packet containing the destination IP address and port number.